PhoenixPan/Notes/JavaScript.md

 4. perform the operation from right to left: a points to {n:2}
 5. a.x (still {n:1, x:null}) points to {n:2} (current a) and becomes {n:1, x:{n:2}}, which b already points to

+#### undefined v.s null
+1. undefined == null? true, undefined === null? false
+2. undefined is invalid as default parameter, null is valid

 ## Functions
 1. Function expression: var fun = function() {...}; parsed when executed, cannot be hoisted
 2. Function declaration: function fun() {...}; parsed when encountered, can be hoisted
 3. Immediately Invoked Function Expression (self-executing anonymous function): avoid variable hoisting https://www.tutorialspoint.com/es6/es6_functions.htm
+4. Rest parameter: only one allowed, as last parameter

 ### Generator function
 ```